nitishsaDire/objectDetection_ssd/README.md

 on the training dataset.
 I will be training it on combined PASCAL VOC 2007 trainval + PASCAL VOC 2012 trainval, and will also add augmentations.
 The new model and its results will be available soon.~~
-I have trained on PASCAL VOC 2007 + 2012 trainval dataset.
+I have trained on PASCAL VOC 2007 + 2012 trainval dataset, and 10% out of this is kept for validation purpose.
-Model trained paramters could be taken from https://drive.google.com/file/d/1pPYFl19F-Wjgb4ZGU5gklPS9QY0t6atq/view?usp=sharing
+Model trained parameters could be taken from https://drive.google.com/file/d/1pPYFl19F-Wjgb4ZGU5gklPS9QY0t6atq/view?usp=sharing

 Loss function is plotted below: